lhooper921/Project3/README.md

 ## Description
 This application serves as the dashboard for employees of The Boring Company.
-Employees
+Employees can send messages to each other, track their schedules, request time off, and view all the information on the main dashboard.

 ## User Story